Wondering how to create a homeschool portfolio or notebook? Here is what works for us to keep Mom and student organized for the year!

 Often we get tangled up with this question.
 The answer might surprise you.
 I think EVERY AGE and grade is perfect for a homeschool portfolio.
 As soon as you start intentionally homeschooling your child, keep a record of it.
-Grade/age doesn’t really matter.
+Grade or age doesn’t really matter.

-The older your child gets the more you will see the need to have this helpful tool.
+The older your child gets, the more you will see the need for this helpful tool.
 For middle school and high school students, the portfolio is a wonderful organizational record of your child’s coursework.
 Even if your state requires a formal report card or testing, the portfolio will be the perfect backbone for the process.

 When Should I Start a Homeschool Portfolio?

 Let me tell you my secret.
 If you want to be successful at making this homeschool portfolio thing happen this year, you must put it together BEFORE the school year begins.
-I always print out the checklists, divide sections, and set up the portfolio before we start school each year.
+I always set up the portfolio before we start school each year.

 It is a fluid process, so I don’t mind if the sections or lists change throughout the year.
 But I have found that if I don’t have something in place before the school books open, I will be sitting in the school room with a pile of unorganized chaos at Christmas.
 No one wants that.